SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Software Requirement Specification.md

 ## 2. Overall Description

 ### 2.1 Product Perspective
-The Content Review Summarizer is positioned as a tool that enhances the user experience on e-commerce platforms by providing concise summaries of product reviews.
+The Content Review Summarizer is positioned as a tool that enhances the buyer experience on e-commerce platforms by providing concise summaries of product reviews.
 It aims to help potential buyers make informed decisions quickly.

 ### 2.2 Product Features
 - Summarizes product reviews using specified keywords.